opulo-inc/docs/content/en/docs/motherboard/update-firmware/index.md

 ## Using the Auto Build Marlin VSCode Extension

+> Note that the currently linked-to Marlin version is `bugfix-2.1.x`.
+Building an older version of Marlin with the recommended config files won't work.
+If you are unsure whether a previously-downloaded local version of Marlin is the newest one, redownloading it is the safest choice.

-1. Download the [latest Marlin firmware](https://github.com/MarlinFirmware/Marlin/archive/refs/heads/bugfix-2.0.x.zip) and unzip it.
+1. Download the [latest Marlin firmware](https://github.com/MarlinFirmware/Marlin/archive/refs/heads/bugfix-2.1.x.zip) and unzip it.
 2. Install [VSCode](https://code.visualstudio.com/) and its [PlatformIO extension](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide).
 3. Open Marlin firmware's folder on VSCode.
-4. Grab Marlin configuration files ([Configuration.h](https://github.com/MarlinFirmware/Configurations/raw/bugfix-2.0.x/config/examples/Index/REV_03/Configuration.h) and [Configuration_adv.h](https://github.com/MarlinFirmware/Configurations/raw/bugfix-2.0.x/config/examples/Index/REV_03/Configuration_adv.h)) and replace the files in the Marlin/Marlin folder with those new ones.
+4. Grab Marlin configuration files ([Configuration.h](https://raw.githubusercontent.com/MarlinFirmware/Configurations/bugfix-2.1.x/config/examples/Opulo/Lumen_REV3/Configuration.h) and [Configuration_adv.h](https://raw.githubusercontent.com/MarlinFirmware/Configurations/bugfix-2.1.x/config/examples/Opulo/Lumen_REV3/Configuration_adv.h)) and replace the files in the Marlin/Marlin folder with those new ones.
-5. Install the Auto Build Marlin plugin using this [Marlin Documentation page](https://marlinfw.org/docs/basics/auto_build_marlin.html).
+5. Install the Auto Build Marlin plugin using this [Marlin Documentation page](https://marlinfw.org/docs/basics/auto_build_marlin.html), or download it directly from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=MarlinFirmware.auto-build).
 6. Try to build Marlin using the build button with the hammer icon as shown below:

 {{< container-image path="images/marlin-auto-build-ui.PNG" alt="Marlin auto-build UI" >}}

 7. If this is successful, attach the LumenPnP Mobo to your computer with the USB cable.
+If it isn't, this might help:
+    * Check the error messages for configuration errors and fix them, or replace it with the default config
+    * If this fails, check that your config file version is the same as your Marlin version (e.g. a bugfix-2.0.x config file won't work in a bugfix-2.1.x)
+    * When in doubt, re-downlaod Marlin and the configuration files from the links above

 8. Boot your motherboard into DFU Mode
     1. Press and hold the `BOOT` button